Roestdev/hebrew_accents/README.md

 ## Description

-This crate is going to be a library to find, filter, show Hebrew accents.
+This crate will serve as a library for finding, filtering, and displaying Hebrew accents, specifically focusing on the Tiberian accent system as documented by the Masoretes.

 ### Brief overview in the accents in the Tanach